 - Waste and theft are major threats to restaurant profits.
 Decrease the amount of food you throw away.
 Develop a laser focus on correct portion control.
 Ask your chefs or prep team to pre-measure all food items and always use measuring utensils.
 Regularly conduct trash talks (asking why something has been tossed in the trash can) with the crew.
-It will keep your staff mindful about wastage.
+It will keep your staff mindful of wastage.
 Also, keep a track on theft and pilferage.
 Theft of expensive foods or alcohol can significantly increase your food costs.

 - Negotiate prices with suppliers.
-Keep a track of your regularly ordered foods or foods ordered in bulk and ask for discounts on them.
+Keep track of your regularly ordered foods or foods ordered in bulk and ask for discounts on them.
 Or, buy directly from farmers or producers, which will save you the cut of the middlemen and wholesalers.
 Also, by sourcing foods locally, you can considerably cut down your freight expenses and food costs.